HighStakesSwitzerland/docs/docs/loyalty-program/index.md

 Each day, the IBEX points earned will be calculated and allocated; their amount will vary based on the changes in the user's delegations, exchange rates, and other participants.
 A quadratic function is used to ensure that "whales" do not earn a disproportionate amount of the daily available IBEX.

 When participants redeem their IBEX points, the corresponding ATOM amount is transferred to the Cosmos wallet associated with their account.

+**Important note**: IBEX points have a "shelf life" of 60 days, which means that if a user does not redeem points awarded more than 60 days ago, he loses them.
+This rule applies only when there are more than 500 IBEX available for redeem in a user account. <u>Below this amount, they will never expire</u>.
+Therefore, users should ensure that they redeem their IBEX at least every 2 months.

 ## Multiple wallets support